The RayGalGroupSims cosmological simulation suite for the study of relativistic effects: an application to lensing-matter clustering statistics: Results: Analysis of density-lensing angular power spectra and cross-spectra (3 2 points)

 \subsubsection{Relativistic effects}

 In \cref{Fig:cl_lcdmw7_narrow_00002_delta_delta}, we plot the matter overdensity auto- and cross-spectra in the presence of the relativistic effects (upper left panel).
 We can see a noticeable change compared to the case without relativistic effects. shown in \cref{Fig:cl_lcdmw7_narrow_00002_delta_com_delta_com}.
-The agreement between \textsc{RayGal} measurements and \textsc{Class} prediction (including RSD and MB) is as good as before from the linear to the non-linear regime.
-The cross-spectrum between the $z=0.7$ and $z=1.8$ shells is now very different from zero: it reaches about $10$\% of the auto-spectra which is not negligible at all.
-This is due to weak-lensing that couples the clustering signal between two density shells: the density in the low redshift shell is a lens for the density of the high redshift shell.
+The agreement between \textsc{RayGal} measurements and \textsc{Class} prediction (including RSDs and MB) is as good as before from the linear to the non-linear regime.
+The cross-spectrum between the $z=0.7$ and $z=1.8$ shells is now very different from zero: it reaches about $10$\% of the auto-spectra, which is not negligible at all.
+This is due to weak lensing that couples the clustering signal between two density shells: the density in the low-redshift shell is a lens for the density of the high-redshift shell.
 Here again there is a good agreement between predictions and simulations except below $\ell=50$ where the simulation spectrum strongly underestimates the analytical predictions.
-This is likely related to the limited aperture of the narrow light-cone which affects this subtle correlation.
+This is likely related to the limited aperture of the narrow light cone, which affects this subtle correlation.